tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 * Did you find anything notable or interesting while researching the FinTech domains?

-If students are confused or want more information, open the [optional slides](https://docs.google.com/presentation/d/1_7OIXTJY_Yli-E9KO7n4ZlGcylu9IMEsvJuFkhYivpc/edit#slide=id.g5ecf7ad488_5_360) and review the following FinTech domains and trends:
+If students are confused or want more information, open the [slides in the slideshow appendix](https://docs.google.com/presentation/d/1_7OIXTJY_Yli-E9KO7n4ZlGcylu9IMEsvJuFkhYivpc/edit#slide=id.g5ecf7ad488_5_360) and review the following FinTech domains and trends.
+(Slides 65–79)

 * Payments and Remittances
 * Robo Advisors and Personal Finance